 Pull your current contract.
 Find the termination clause and the renewal date.
 Ask your rep for the last four quarterly reports.
 Read them.
 Note what is in them and what is not.
 Walk two stores on a Saturday afternoon and listen to what is actually playing.
 That is your baseline.
 Any vendor you evaluate is measured against it.

-The full picture of how Entuned differs from catalog providers is on the why page.
-Entuned’s pricing sits next to the numbers above so you can compare line by line.
+If you want to sanity-check the numbers above against the whole category, read what in-store music actually costs and our overview of music for retail stores before you commit to anything.
+The full picture of how Entuned differs from catalog providers is on the why page, and Entuned’s pricing sits next to the numbers above so you can compare line by line.